Estimated Repair Costs for 4 Common Furnace Problems

 • Furnace filter: $10-$30

-In many cases, this problem is linked to a wrong thermostat setting or a dusty air filter that’s restricting airflow.
-Follow the steps above to resolve the issue.
+In many instances, this problem is linked to a wrong thermostat setting or a dusty air filter that’s limiting airflow.
+Use the steps above to fix the problem.

-If this isn’t the case, make sure your thermostat is set correctly and running properly.
-If your fan setting is at “on,” the blower motor will be going even when the furnace isn’t, so it’ll seem like your furnace is running all the time.
+If this isn’t what’s happening, make sure your thermostat is set correctly and running properly.
+If your fan setting is at “on,” the blower motor will be going even when the furnace isn’t, so it’ll seem like your furnace is on all the time.

-Otherwise, there might be a problem with the blower motor or your ductwork may be losing air, forcing your furnace to run continuously to make up for the lost air.
+Otherwise, there might be an issue with the blower motor or your ductwork may be losing air, forcing your furnace to run constantly to make up for the air loss.

 Estimated Repair Cost